garrandall/popular-music-data/tracks/ooh-poo-pah-doo-ike-tina-turner.md

   start_date: '1971-06-26'
 ---

-I wanna tell you bout ooh poo pah doo
+I wanna tell you bout oh poo pah doo
 Baby, call me the most
-Ooh poo pah do, yeah
+Oh poo pah do, yeah
 Baby call me the most
 And I won't stop tryin'
 Till I create some disturbance in your mind